Learn why mango trees are autotrophs and not heterotrophs. Discover how they produce food through photosynthesis.

 Discover three key organisms that use chemosynthesis: hydrothermal vent bacteria, methanogens, and sulfur-oxidizing bacteria.
 Learn how they produce energy.

-Discover the differences between autotrophs and heterotrophs with a focus on tomato plants.
+Discover the key differences between autotrophs and heterotrophs in this concise Q&A.

 Discover how sulphur bacteria obtain energy by oxidizing sulfur compounds for growth.